kristjanlink/hpx/README.md

 ## Design

 The stack that created has a S3 backed CloudFront as the pixel server.
-We played around with using lambda edge on CloudFront as the pixel server, but it using S3 was _much_ more stable under load.
+We played around with using lambda edge on CloudFront as the pixel server, but using S3 was _much_ more stable under load.
 CloudFront is configured to dump its logs into a S3 bucket.
 This will trigger a lambda script that will parse the logs and send it to Kinesis Firehose.
-Kinesis Firehose then imports the data into Redshift.
+Kinesis Firehose then loads the data into Redshift.

 If you want to further customize your stack or curious about how it all works, let's first take a quick tour of the directory structure. `src` is where the Lambda scripts live.
-This includes the one mentioned above that is used for data processing, as well as the ones that are used directly by CloudFormation to set up or configure the service.
+This includes the one mentioned above that processes the log data, as well as the ones that are used directly by CloudFormation to set up or configure the service.

 `dist` contains the files that will be pushed into S3.
 This includes the packaged lambdas, and s3 origin